PrestaShopCorp/modules-testing-library/README.md

 The PrestaShop test library is a very lightweight solution for testing modules.
 It uses the same stack than the one used for [UI tests](https://github.com/PrestaShop/PrestaShop/tree/develop/tests/UI) in the core project.
-It also provides basic pages for the back office in all 1.7 versions (support last patch version for all minor ones), including `develop`.
+It also provides basic pages for the back office on PrestaShop versions 1.7.4, 1.7.5, 1.7.6, 1.7.7, 1.7.8 (support last patch version for all minor ones), including `develop`.

 ## Usage